-- California, Texas and Florida comprise the states with the largest number of veterans, equalling one million or more.
+- California, Texas and Florida comprise the states with the largest number of veterans, equaling one million or more.

 - Veterans consist of people who served in the military.
 This includes the Army, Navy, Marine Corps, Air Force, and Coast Guard.
 Veterans serve in times of war and peace.

 - The word “veteran” comes from the Old English language and means “old, experienced soldier.”
-The first use of the word was documented in 1789.
+The first use of the word, documented in 1789.

 - Upon retiring or being discharged, veterans may need help acclimating to life outside the military.
 The Department of Veterans Affairs says about 30 percent of Vietnam War veterans have been diagnosed with post-traumatic stress disorder, or PTSD.

-- Between 1971 and 1977, Veterans Day was celebrated on the fourth Monday in October.
-It was changed back to its original date, November 11, in 1975 when President Gerald Ford signed bill S.331 into law.
+- Between 1971 and 1977, Veterans Day, celebrated on the fourth Monday in October.
+The date changed back to its original date, November 11, in 1975 when President Gerald Ford signed bill S.331 into law.
 The change went into effect beginning in 1978.